Skip to main content

 * Actual bandwidth depends on device configuration and network conditions.

-Bandwidth for devices in private networks can be increased up to 10 Gbps — create a ticket or create a flavor in the 10G Net line.
+Bandwidth for devices in private networks can be increased to 10 Gbps — create a ticket or create a flavor in the 10G Net.

-Speed on a port may decrease significantly, for example to 0.1 Gbps, if the associated IP address is blocked by Selectel security systems.
+The port speed may significantly decrease, for example to 0.1 Gbps, if the associated IP address is blocked by the Selectel security system.
 To increase the speed, create a ticket.

 Traffic filtering (port security)